Are you submitting your research to a trusted publisher?

 - Does the publisher explain on their website how they are financially supported?

-- – Is it clear whether or not fees will be charged to authors?
+– Is it obvious whether or not fees will be charged to authors?

 – If there are charges, does the publisher website give an indication of the amount, currency, explain what these fees are for, and when they will be charged?

-- – Is the publisher website clear if waivers are available?
+– Does the publisher website explain whether or not waivers are available?

 - Are guidelines provided for authors on the publisher website?

-- – For open access books, does the publisher have a clear license policy, including any preferred licenses and whether exceptions are permitted depending on the needs of the author?
+– For open access books, does the publisher have a clear license policy, including any preferred licenses and whether exceptions are permitted depending on the needs of the author?
 Are license details also included on their publications?
+Will your book be available as open access immediately when published?

-- – Is the publisher clear about services offered to authors, such as copyediting and marketing?
+– Is the publisher clear about services offered to authors, such as copyediting and marketing and supporting rights management?

 - Is the publisher a member of a recognized industry initiative?